content-services/zest/release/docs/PatchedcontainerContainerPullThroughDistribution.md

 NewPatchedcontainerContainerPullThroughDistributionWithDefaults instantiates a new PatchedcontainerContainerPullThroughDistribution object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetContentGuard

-`func (o *PatchedcontainerContainerPullThroughDistribution) GetContentGuard() string`

-GetContentGuard returns the ContentGuard field if non-nil, zero value otherwise.

-### GetContentGuardOk

-`func (o *PatchedcontainerContainerPullThroughDistribution) GetContentGuardOk() (*string, bool)`

-GetContentGuardOk returns a tuple with the ContentGuard field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetContentGuard

-`func (o *PatchedcontainerContainerPullThroughDistribution) SetContentGuard(v string)`

-SetContentGuard sets ContentGuard field to given value.

-### HasContentGuard

-`func (o *PatchedcontainerContainerPullThroughDistribution) HasContentGuard() bool`

-HasContentGuard returns a boolean if a field has been set.

 ### GetRepository